MakyG/raytracer/README.md

 Codename:	focal

 HOW TO USE THE RAYTRACER:
-  - locate the raytracer folder
+  - locate the simple_raytracer/build folder
+  - run command: cmake ..
-  - run command: g++ Raytracer.cpp
+  - run command: cmake --build .
-  - run command: ./a.out
+  - run command: ./simple_raytracer
-  - open BMP file with image viewer (GIMP is recommended)
+  - open build/output.bmp file with image viewer (GIMP is recommended)

 By Tomáš Makyča 10.
 9. 2020